google/usd_from_gltf/README.md

 *   Clamp and mirror texture wrap modes.
 All textures use repeat mode.
 *   Cameras.
 *   Shadow animation.
 Shadows are generated from the first frame.
 *   Transparent shadows.
-This is particularly noticable for transparent geometry near the ground, which will appear very dark due to shadow falloff.
+This is particularly noticeable for transparent geometry near the ground, which will appear very dark due to shadow falloff.
 *   Multiple UV sets.
 The converter works around this by disabling textures using secondary UV sets, which works best for the most common-use case: AO.
 *   Multiple animations.
 The converter just exports a single animation.
 *   Multiple scenes.
 The converter just exports a single scene.